Lyon-Ynov-Campus/YTrack/subjects/raid_js_boxxle/README.md

 ### Getting started
 You will need to create a public repository with the name `boxxle`.
 You can find a very very basic, [html,css and js files](./baseCode/) to start with if you want, you can also start from zero.
-That will be quite the same actually..
-Work it out yourself to find the sources from this page ;).
-A shot of "inspect element" maybe ?

 You will find a [levels.js](./baseCode/level.js) file, all your map generation will be based on this file.